 In the acute period (during an attack) of bronchial asthma in the wall of the bronchi there is a sharp expansion of the microcirculatory vessels and an increase in their permeability.
 Swelling of the mucous and submucosal membranes occurs; their infiltration by labrocytes, basophils, eosinophils, lymphocytes and plasma cells.
 The basal membrane is swollen, thickened; hypersecretion of mucus by goblet cells and mucous glands is noted.
 In the bronchi of all calibers, mucous secretion with an admixture of eosinophils and desquamated epithelial cells accumulates with obturation of the lumen of the bronchi.
-An immunohistochemical study reveals IgE fluorescence on the surface of cells infiltrating the mucous membrane of the bronchi, as well as on the basal membrane of the mucous membrane.
+An immunohistochemical study reveals IgE fluorescence on the surface of cells infiltrating the mucous membrane.
 The consequence of allergic inflammation is the occurrence of functional and mechanical obstruction of the respiratory tract with violation of the drainage function of the bronchi and their patency.
 Acute obstructive emphysema develops in the lung tissue, foci of atelectasis appear, respiratory failure occurs, which can lead the patient to death during a bronchial asthma attack.